Vets-Who-Code/windows-dev-guide/README.md

 ## 📝 Git Config

 Git should come pre-installed on most, if not all of the WSL Linux distributions.
-To ensure you have the latest version, use the following command in an Ubuntu or Debian based distro:
+To ensure you have the latest version, use the following command in an Ubuntu or Debian-based distro:

 ```sh
 sudo apt install git